Step-by-Step Guide: How to Calculate Line Balance

 📌 Optimum Manning = 136 ÷ 40 = 3.4 people

-We currently have 5 people on the line so notionally 1.6 people too many.
-Since you can't allocate fractions of a person then you need to consider what other value adding activity.
-This calculation also assumes that there are no problems but in reality, there are always unexpected challenges that must be accounted for.
+We currently have 5 people on the line, so notionally 1.6 people too many.
+Since you can't allocate fractions of a person, consider what other value-adding activity can be done.
+This calculation also assumes that there are no problems, but in reality, there are always unexpected challenges that must be accounted for.

 The Brutal Truth